The YCP program takes place over the course of one calendar year and requires a total on-site time commitment of approximately 14 days, including:

 Albion Hills Field Centre, overlooking the Albion Hills Conservation Area and nestled within the Humber Watershed, provides an ideal setting for each retreat, which include group-building activities, self-assessment, instructional sessions on leadership, peer learning, action-reflection learning, learning in small groups, journal-writing, coaching, and learning rooted in individual and group projects.
 Each retreat closes with goal setting and take-home exercises to help participants put their learning to practice in their workplaces and their everyday lives.

 Up to six full-day training workshops are offered between the residential events, from which participants select and attend at least four.
 Workshops teach the basics of practical, management-related skills such as facilitation, conflict resolution, communication and public speaking, proposal development, budgeting, financial management, fundraising, policy development, and collaboration.
 Workshops are held at locations in the Greater Toronto Area with host organizations such as the Sustainability Network.

 Participants who successfully complete the program graduate each November at the A. D. Latornell Conservation Symposium.
 The ceremony is held during the Symposium’s closing luncheon in front of conference delegates who include leaders from conservation and environmental organizations across Ontario.

 Certificate of Participation

-The Young Conservation Professionals Leadership Program is a Continuing Education Program offered through the Centre for Land and Water Stewardship at the University of Guelph.
-A Certificate of Participation from the University of Guelph is awarded upon successful completion of the program.
+The Young Conservation Professionals Leadership Program is a Continuing Education Program offered through the Toronto and Region Conservation Authority and the University of Guelph.
+A Certificate of Participation is awarded upon successful completion of the program.